cancerberoSgx/mujer/mujer-magick/README.md

 ## TODO

 - [ ] npm run test-js is failing
-- [ ] browser
 - [ ] browser tests
-- [ ] format test
+- [ ] format tests
+- [ ] support multiple line string commands like in src/main/command.ts
   - [ ] support IM command quoted arguments
-- [ ] support input images from URLS both in node and browser.
 - [ ] node.js : work directly in user's filesystem without copying to emc FS:
     * Option to never remove files.
     * Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [ ] scripts/generateImEnumd.ts we should execute our CLI to extract
+- [ ] Performance tests (can we measure also memory consumption?)
+- [x] support input images from URLS both in node and browser.
+- [x] browser
 - [x] CLI
 - [x] CLI tests
 - [x] Input file from url